Where to Buy Real Insects in Amber - 3 Tips from a Museum-Grade Dealer (And where NOT to buy!)

 4- pieces can be very large, for very cheap.

-Copal comes from 2 places: Colombia, and Madagascar.
-If you see “Colombian Amber” or “Madagascar Amber,” you can be sure that it’s not real amber.
+Copal comes from 3 places: Colombia, New Zealand, and Madegascar.
+If you see “Colombian Amber,” “New Zealand Amber,” or "Madegascar amber," you can be sure that it’s copal, not real amber.

 The Caveat with Copal?
 It’s beautiful and has impressive inclusions.
-On a personal level, I love copal, I just dislike how it is mis-represented as amber.
+On a personal level, I love copal, I just warm that it is mis-represented as amber.

-Tip #2: Don’t Just Buy Any Amber - Look for Inclusions
+Tip #3: Don’t Just Buy Any Amber - Look for Inclusions and colors

 Some amber is gorgeous, but empty.
-In fact most amber that is mined doesn’t have insects inside, they are quite rare.
+In fact most amber doesn’t have insects inside, those are quite rare.
 But the amber with insects are the ones that truly fascinate us, and help science establish our evolutionary records.
 If you are collecting for science, investment, or the thrill of discovery, what matters most is the inclusion - The insect, the bubble with ancient water, the ancient leaf, the mammal’s foot, and so on.

 A piece with an inclusion inside is worth exponentially more than an empty amber piece.
 A well-fed mosquito, a moth with it’s wings splayed out perfectly, an extinct Hell-Ant with vertical jaws?
 This is the difference between decorative amber, and Museum-Grade amber.

 The Caveat?
 Amber has rare colors, that can also be valuable to collectors, even without insects.
 Blue amber, for example, is amber that captured forest fire smoke.
 This can sell for up to $300 a gram in some markets.
-I will write another blog post on amber colors later.
+Learn more about rare colors in amber here.

 Want to See Real Amber?

-My website has hundred of authentic insects in amber.
+Amberbugs has hundred of authentic insects in amber.
 I also host daily livestreams on TikTok (@AmberBugs) where you can buy insects in amber directly.
-All pieces are tested, shown in great detail, and ID’d to the best of my ability using an encyclopedia of information and my 10+ years of experience.
+All pieces are tested, shown in great detail, and ID’d using an encyclopedia of information and my 10+ years of experience.

-Whether you are just starting your collection, or you are looking for that one-in-a-million fossil from the time of the dinosaurs, my shop has authentic insects in amber from every major deposit.
+Whether you are just starting your collection, or you are looking for that one-in-a-million fossil from the time of the dinosaurs, we have authentic insects in amber from every major deposit.
 And it comes with scientific confidence, and some of the best pricing online.
 Happy collecting!